Top 3 Olympic National Park Backpacking Trips

 Don’t forget that you’ll need to pay a fee to park your car at the trailhead.
 This fee can be paid at the same time as your camping permit at the Quinalt Wilderness Information Center.

-Please don’t forget always to have a good map of your backpacking area.
+- Maps: Please don’t forget to always have a good map of your backpacking area.
 The National Park Wilderness Trip Planner Map will help you prep your itinerary, but you should have a hardcopy for the trail.